Kryha/bot-busters/README.md

 snarkos clean --dev 0
 ```

 It will take some time before the node is started.
-When it's done loading, you will see a promt containing details about the deployer account: private key, view-key and address.
+When it's done loading, you will see a prompt containing details about the deployer account: private key, view-key and address.
 When you are running the node in dev mode, the following account will be used:

 - **Private Key:** APrivateKey1zkp8CZNn3yeCseEtxuVPbDCwSyhGW6yZKUYKfgXmcpoGPWH
 - **View Key:** AViewKey1mSnpFFC8Mj4fXbK5YiWgZ3mjiV8CxA79bYNa8ymUpTrw